Google Business Profile can transform how you acquire customers online.

 And it's affecting local businesses.

-Google's intent is to offer users as much value as possible directly within search results - so when people do something that Google can't directly answer - the chances they click an ad (so Google gets paid) increases.
+Google wants to offer users as much value as possible directly within search results.
+If they keep users on Google-owned properties, the chances they click an ad increases.

-Rand Fishkin, one of the original thought-leaders in SEO, held a presentation about this at a conference.
-Here's one of the slides that refers to this:
+Rand Fishkin, one of the original thought leaders in SEO, held a presentation about this:

-Business owners who rely on traffic from search engines previously just had to worry about the growing prominence of ads - as Google pushed organic results lower and lower on the page.
+Business owners who rely on traffic from search engines previously just had to worry about the growing prominence of ads - as Google pushed organic results lower on the page.

-From the data above, it's clear we're now fighting against these ads, and the rapidly growing instances of No Click Searches.
+From the data above, it's clear we are now fighting against these ads, and the rapidly growing instances of No Click Searches.

 No Click Searches on mobile: The real kicker is how No Click Searches work in combination with mobile devices.
 Due to the small screens, No Click Searches account for over 60% of searches in some cases.

-Here's an example of what we see when we search "mortgage rates Calgary".
-Normal organic results aren't even shown until the bottom of the third screen.
+Here is an example of what we see when we search "mortgage rates Calgary".
+Normal organic results aren't even shown until the bottom of the third scroll.

-This illustrates the lengths Google is taking to offer people information directly in search results - so they can keep them on their pages longer - instead of having them visit your site.
+This illustrates the lengths Google is taking to offer people information directly in search results.

 That bright shiny site you paid a ton for - and are paying someone truckloads of cash to optimize for search engines?

-Even if it ranks first, it's now buried on the second half of the page.
+Even if it ranks first, it is now buried on the second half of the page.

 This is why so many sites are seeing decreases in their search engine traffic - even when their rankings haven't decreased.

-Here's what a well respected agency owner had to say on LinkedIn.
+Here is what a well respected agency owner had to say on LinkedIn:

 What does this mean for your site?
 Should you still be paying someone to optimize it?

 Listen, I'd rather not give you my opinion.
-We've never met and I don't know the ins and outs of your business.
+We have never met and I don't know the mechanics of your business.

 Let's look at the math instead.